 Fire safety education programming is provided to the student body during the fire drill process and as requested during the semester by the Resident Deans, Resident Assistant, or local Fire Department.
 Training for the employees of the college will occur during departmental emergency response training.
+Training will include procedures that will be covered in case of a fire.
+See Whenever the fire alarm sounds instruction in the section above.:

 During the calendar year, the College will hold, at a minimum, two fire drills for each residential unit.
-In the 2017 calendar year, each residence hall held a drill in the fall and spring semesters.
+In the 2022 calendar year, each residence hall held a drill in the fall and spring semesters.